 They die when Mysterious Blue Guy shoots a crane, causing them to fall over a railing and be killed by a giant crate.
 What's weird is when it lands, the blood splatters are yellow.
 Although it could easily be the paint cans they were using, the idea of it being Alien Blood is still a creepy thought.

 Even creepier?
-The people voicing them are Michael Jones of Rage Quit and Lindsey Tugger, his girlfriend.
+The people voicing them are Michael Jones of Rage Quit and his wife (then girlfriend) Lindsay.
 They're both known for being nice people, the former's temper aside.
 Yet in this they're outright creepy.

 Carolina's personal competition with Tex turns into this.
 Her going after the briefcase was one thing, but running through the fire of two mini-gunners because Tex got past her is suicidal.
 It gets bad enough that she actually fired a bullet through Epsilon when he compared her to Tex.
 It was just an offhand comment, but she was so quick that you get the impression she would've shot him even if he had a real body.
 She keeps going through a training simulation over and over again well into the night when she fails a mission, to boot.